rust-lang/book/src/ch03-02-data-types.md

 -128 to 127.
 Unsigned variants can store numbers from 0 to 2<sup>n</sup> - 1,
 so a `u8` can store numbers from 0 to 2<sup>8</sup> - 1, which equals 0 to 255.

-Additionally, the `isize` and `usize` types depend on the kind of computer your program is running on: 64 bits if you’re on a 64-bit architecture and 32 bits if you’re on a 32-bit architecture.
+Additionally, the `isize` and `usize` types depend on the computer architecture your program was compiled for.
+Default is your host's architecture.
+Configuration options can be found in the [Cargo Book](https://doc.rust-lang.org/cargo/commands/cargo-build.html).

 You can write integer literals in any of the forms shown in Table 3-2.
 Note that all number literals except the byte literal allow a type suffix, such as